Current and Former Lawmakers Lock Horns in Comments on USPTO’s Proposed PTAB Changes

 “Congress made clear in enacting the AIA that the PTAB should not be used ‘for harassment or a means to prevent market entry through repeated litigation and administrative attacks.’” – Senators Tillis, Coons and Reps Moran and Ross Comments

 PTABThe deadline for comments on the U.S. Patent and Trademark Office’s (USPTO’s) Notice of Proposed Rulemaking (NPRM) issued in October, titled “Revision to Rules of Practice before the Patent Trial and Appeal Board,” was yesterday, December 2.
-As of today, the Office has received 10,783 comments and published 751 of them.
+As of today, the Office has received 10,783 comments and has published just over 1,000 of them.
+[Update: as of December 4, the Office has received 11,439 comments and has now posted more than 2,000 of them].

 The NPRM modifies the rules of practice for inter partes reviews (IPRs) before the Patent Trial and Appeal Board (PTAB), with the stated goal being “to focus inter partes review proceedings on patent claims that have not previously been challenged in litigation or where prior litigation was resolved at an early stage.”